• Skip to primary navigation

 folding the empty side of the puff pastry on salmon pieces

-Place them on a silicon paper-lined baking sheet and brush them with egg yolk.
+Place them on a silicon paper-lined baking tray and brush the top of the pastry with egg yolk.

 Gently slit the top of the wrapped salmon parcels with a small sharp knife to create vents for steam to be released.